AngelAngelXie/Music-On-Web-App/README.md

 Built by Angel Xie, Kirsten Szeto, & Bryce Davis

 This is a web application that allows users to search, play, and like music.
-Technologies used includes Youtube API, Bulma, Javascript, HTML, and CSS.
-Concepts applied include working with APIs, parsing JSON objects, using web local memory storage, and web development langauges.
+Technologies used includes Youtube API, Genius API, Bulma, Javascript, HTML, and CSS.
+Concepts applied include working with APIs, parsing JSON objects, using web local storage, and web development langauges.